EpiForeSITE/measles-school-letters/README.md

 The CI uses a Docker container with R and required packages, demonstrating the complete workflow from data input to final reports.

+## Acknowledgements

+This was made possible by cooperative agreement CDC-RFA-FT-23-0069 from the CDC’s Center for Forecasting and Outbreak Analytics.
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention.